namtn/Test/ols_sdk_integration.md

 }
 ~~~~

-Include the ols-sdk as a sub-project in the Bank app's settings.gradle:
+Includes the ols-sdk as a sub-project in the Bank app's settings.gradle:

 ~~~~
 include ':app'                                     // assumed existing content